Archaeology at The Firs

 South Worcester Archaeology Group (SWAG) archaeology volunteers were asked to come and do some surveying at the Firs to try and establish if features in the Buckler painting existed or were artistic licence.
 The group visited and laid out their grids in the garden.
 They carried out geo-physics surveying and earth resistance surveying.

-We await the results of the surveying.
 Even if they DO find that there was a fountain, or a veg patch, this won’t mean that we’ll recreate it straight away, but it will give us points for discussion and increase our knowledge of the garden at The Firs at the time when Elgar was born.